Mentoring in the School of Business and Economics

 Who will my mentor be?

-The mentoring team consists of four mentors:
+The mentoring team currently consists of the following mentors:

 Person to contact for all issues relating to Bachelor in Business Administration and Engineering programs, their curricula, organization, and examination formalities.